darccyy/esperanto/src/letters/excersises.md

 | verŝajne  | verr-SHY-neh        | verˈʃai̯ne  | probably    |
 | ankaŭ     | ahn-COW             | aŋkau̯      | also        |

-Try reading this sentence aloud:
+Try reading these sentences aloud:

 > La viro estas verŝajne feliĉa ankaŭ (The man is probably happy too)

+> Laŭ Ludviko Zamenhof, bongustas freŝa ĉeĥa manĝaĵo kun spicoj (According to Ludwig Zamenhof, fresh Czech food with spices tastes good)